googlefonts/oxidize/text/2023-10-18-mrb-goes-to-vartown.md

 At some point MM also added support for fencing off portions of the design space, notably used to keep users away from the small, bold, condensed corner of Kepler (weight, width, optical size).

-Font making apps supported MM but applications never really picked it up.

-MM was abandoned during the move to OpenType.
+The MM format was abandoned during the move to OpenType though the concept of a runtime variable font lived on.

 ## The 90's, TrueType GX!